 Minas Gerais, Brazil – “Do not talk of Samarco.
 The phrase is cursed, simply because the river is cursed.”

-The FUNAI agent related to the mining organization Samarco, a joint task between Brazil’s large Vale and Anglo-Australian BHP Billiton.
+The FUNAI agent is related to the mining organization Samarco, a joint task between Brazil’s large Vale and Anglo-Australian BHP Billiton.

 On November 5, 2015, a sea of toxic dust and mineral waste flooded out of the Fundao dams operated by Samarco, killing 19 people, destroying homes, and polluting waterways.